defdoesworld/rainbii/README.md

 # rainbii
-Rainbii.
-A Nintendo Wii app that crossfades through colours of the rainbow.
+rainbii is a nintendo wii app that fades colors of the rainbow. you can also press + or - on the wiimote to change the speed of the colors